 Complete Female Backpacking Australia Packing List

-Unbelievable I know, but Australia isn’t just a massive island of bouncing kangaroos and eternal sunshine.
+Unbelievable I know, but Australia isn’t just a massive island of bouncing kangaroos and eternal sunshine!

-As such, taking a read of my complete female backpacking Australia packing list, will definitely make sure you’re prepared when it comes to your time Down Under.
+As such, taking a read of my complete female backpacking Australia packing list will definitely make sure you’re prepared when it comes to your time Down Under.

-It’s designed for us ladies who want to travel light (especially when we have to carry their bags on our backs!) and broad enough to cover your whole time in Australia whether you’re sticking to the cities or planning on getting remote in the Outback too.
+It’s designed for us ladies who want to travel light (especially when we have to carry our bags on our backs!) and broad enough to cover your whole time in Australia whether you’re sticking to the cities or planning on getting remote in the Outback too.

 And to help you even further, I’ve also included a free downloadable version of this female packing list at the bottom of the page, so that you easily refer to it whenever you’re trying to decide what to take!

-So, what are you waiting for girls?
+So, what are you waiting for?

 Get yourself ready for a trip of a lifetime with my ultimate female backpacking Australia packing list.